 Most event hosts want the attendees to have a good time.
 They realize meet ups can make people feel out of their element, and will often happily chat to you when you first arrive so you can get that first scary conversation out of the way, or introduce you to everybody.
 Some will go out of their way to help ease you into the group if you email them ahead of time and say you're feeling nervous about attending.

 This is great when it happens, and it often does, but at the same time you can't take it for granted that the organizer will be there to support you.
-They're likely a regular person who wanted a way to go to more social events.
+Even if they do, don't try to take all their time.
+They're likely a regular person who wanted a way to go to more get togethers.
 Most are fine taking on some light social facilitator duties, but others can't be bothered and just want to show up and talk to their friends.
-What none of them are are dedicated shyness or social coaches.
+What none of them are are dedicated shyness or social skills therapists.
 Some meet up organizers complain that some guests expect too much, and want them to put their entire evening on hold to help one person.

 Some ideas for getting into conversations

 At smaller meet ups the dynamic will be that of a casual group conversation, and you'll automatically be part of it as soon as you show up.
-At larger social meet ups you need to actively mingle, but the reason everyone's there is to talk to new people, so starting or joining conversations is very easy.
+If the meet up is centered around an activity, that will tend to structure the interaction.
+At larger social meet ups you need to actively mingle, but the reason everyone's there is to talk to new people, so starting or joining conversations is easy.